The Definitive GMAT Study Plan - 2025 Edition

 - Optional Step: If you are feeling the load is too heavy and you are really weak in Quant get MGMAT Math Foundations; it is great in providing a more general overview of math concepts.

 - Evaluate results and decided if you need to spend more time in Math and patch up certain weak areas or move on to Verbal.
 This decision will be based on your target GMAT score.
-If you are looking for high 600's and 700's, I would not move past Quant unless I was able to score around Q44 and possibly higher.
-Quant scores have been inflated recently with Q51 (highest possible quant score clocking a mere 97th percentile and Q49 is 81st), so make sure you are up there.
+If you are looking for high 600's and 700's, I would not move past Quant unless I was able to score around Q85 and possibly higher.
+Quant scores have generally low percentiles compared to other sections even at high scores like Q87 tends to be 94th percentile, while Q85 being just an 88th percentile, so you will need focused practice to clock a good Quant percentile.
 Do not leave a chapter or a section unless you were able to solve 90% of the questions correctly in the allotted time.
 Don’t run away from your mistakes – sooner or later they will catch up; the better strategy is to address them right there and then and make sure you never see them again.

 - If you need additional help in Quant - refer to the Math Resources on GMAT Club or the GMAT Math Books section.

-- Another worthwhile resource for you may be this quant-focused discussion: how to get from Q44 to Q50
+- Another worthwhile resource for you may be this quant-focused discussion: how to get from Q78 to Q85

 Beginner and Advanced Study Guide (Verbal)

-- Start working on the Verbal section.
-You can start with any question type, but my suggestion would be to tackle Critical Reasoning first as it is usually easier than RC.
+- When you start working on the Verbal section, you can start with any question type.
+But my suggestion would be to tackle Critical Reasoning first as it is usually easier than RC.

 - Error Log!

-- Critical Reasoning Optional Step: If you need additional help with Critical Reasoning - Do not get both PowerScore CR and Manhattan GMAT CR - the books are virtually identical (not really but kind of).
-Instead, you can get a 1-month subscription to a full course for $99 and use only specific section (e.g. Quant or Verbal) with Target Test Prep or Magoosh - these tools are great since they allow you to use them only for a short period of time.
+- For Critical Reasoning start with popular prep books like Manhattan Prep: All The Verbal or Powerscore CR.
+Do not get both - the books are virtually identical (not really but kind of).
+If you need additional help with Critical Reasoning, you can get a 1 or 2 month subscription on any of the online prep courses - these tools are great since they allow you to use them only for a short period of time.

 - Reading Comprehension is often the hardest area to conquer.
 Unless you strongly feel that Reading is your forte, I would recommend you pick up a reading habit for the time being.
 I have written a large post on what I call GMAT Fiction and its benefits - take a look.
 I felt that reading books was a big contributor to my RC abilities and gave me a 96th percentile in Verbal (not too shabby for a person who spoke zero English until 12).
 There are no downsides to this really - the worst thing possible is that you would have read some great books.
 And yes - make sure you read them during your low productivity time (at night, during transit, etc).

 - Verbal forum should be your hobby by now and we have a great feature – GMAT Club Forum Timer.
 Use it!
-If you have not discovered it yet, you should – the timer will keep track of all your practice and even more – it will suggest you questions (every day Monday through Friday) that are at your level, and after about 10 questions in CR, it will even give you a daily estimated GMAT score.
+If you have not discovered it yet, you should – the timer will keep track of all your practice and even more – it will suggest you questions (every day Monday through Friday) that are at your level.

-- Reading Comprehension Optional Step: If you are not a native speaker, you will need a good grammar book or a verbal-intensive course.
-Several grammar books are recommended on the Forum (https://gmatclub.com/forum/best-gmat-gr ...
-79934.html).
-Other books to consider are Kaplan Verbal Foundations and MGMAT Verbal Foundations.
+- Reading Comprehension Optional Step: Other books to consider are MGMAT Verbal Foundations.
 This is for you to decide how much help you need or how much time you have.
 Also, take a look at GMAT Club's Verbal Resources for many copies of study notes.

 - Take the verbal-only portion of the tests to evaluate your progress (compare to how you did in the diagnostic test).